Turkish War of Independence: Peace negotiations and the Great Offensive (1921–1922)

 With the borders secured with treaties and agreements at east and south, Mustafa Kemal was now in a commanding position.
-The Nationalists were able to demand on 5 September 1922 that the Greek army evacuate East Thrace, Imbros, and Tenedos as well as Asia Minor.
-The Maritsa (Meriç) River would again become the western border of Turkey, as it was before 1914.
+On August 26, 1922, in the Battle of Dumlupınar, the Turks routed the Greek positions and launched the Great Offensive.
+The Nationalists demanded that the Greek army evacuate East Thrace, Imbros, and Tenedos as well as Asia Minor.
+Mustafa Kemal sent a telegram to his commanders: "Armies!
+Your first goal is the Mediterranean, onwards!"
+The Turks recaptured all of Greece's gains in the span of three weeks, and resulted in the recapture of Smyrna by Turkish forces right after which occurred the great fire of Smyrna.
+Greece's retreat from Anatolia saw its army committing scorched earth tactics and the depopulation of Muslim villages.

 The British were prepared to defend the neutral zone of Constantinople and the Straits and the French asked Kemal to respect it, to which he agreed on 28 September.
 However, France, Italy, Yugoslavia, and the British Dominions objected to a new war.
 France, Italy and Britain called on Mustafa Kemal to enter into cease-fire negotiations.
 In return, on 29 September Kemal asked for the negotiations to be started at Mudanya.
-Negotiations at Mudanya began on 3 October and it was concluded with the Armistice of Mudanya.
-This was agreed on 11 October, two hours before the British intended to engage nationalist forces at Çanak, and signed the next day.
+This was agreed on 11 October, two hours before the British intended to engage Nationalist forces at Çanak, and signed the next day.
 The Greeks initially refused to agree but did so on 13 October.
 Factors persuading Turkey to sign may have included the arrival of British reinforcements.
-With the British government and public firmly anti-war, the Chanak Crisis lead to the collapse of David Lloyd George's coalition government.
+With the British government and public firmly anti-war, the Chanak Crisis led to the collapse of David Lloyd George's coalition government.